driessenslucas/MLOps-Mushrooms-pipeline/readme.md

 ### 4.2 Model Training

-Model training was a critical step in the project.
-The model architecture, hyperparameters, and training process were meticulously defined.
-Azure ML facilitated efficient training, utilizing the specified compute resources.
+Model training was most definitely the most important step in the project.
+The model architecture, hyperparameters, data augmentation and training process were key for this project to work.

 ```python
    ## since the training time is already large the amount of epochs is kept really low (5 in this case)